chec/commerce.js/docs/04_Customers.md

 ---

 ## Get access token

+Once a customer has entered their email address in the previous step and clicked on the one-time login link they received in their email, the link will send them back to your server (see https://yourwebsite.com/login/callback in the example above).
+In that callback handler, you can use the "get access token" method to exchange the token in the URL for a JSON web token.

 The `getToken()` method uses `POST /v1/customers/exchange-token` to obtain a JSON web token scoped to the customer the provided token (returned from the `login()` method) belongs to.
 The returned JWT will be valid for 24 hours, and may be